molmod/soapboxslide/README.md

   defining the shape and altitude of the slide track.
   These are also intended as points that must be visited by a particle or a system sliding down, to ensure that it followed a legitimate trajectory.
-- `target_radius`: a required proximity between a particle (or the center of mass of a system of particles) to a waypoint, to mark the waypoint as properly visited.
+- `target_radius`: a required proximity between a particle (or the center of mass of a system of particles) to a waypoint, to mark this waypoint as properly visited.
   The distance is only measured in the $xy$-plane.

 Note that the above surface plots show dashed circles centered on the waypoints, whose radius is the target radius.